 From September 16th - May 14th parking is free in Dewey Beach.

 From May 15th - September 15th, you must pay to park in Dewey Beach.
-However, free parking during the summer season is available every Monday from 5:00pm - 11:00pm!
+However, free parking during the summer season is available every Monday from 5:00pm - 11:00pm, excluding federal holidays.

 For your convenience, we offer many parking options: